Subscribe for our FREE 30 minute meals book!

 Too high and the liquid will boil off before the pasta cooks, too low and the pasta will cook before the liquid is absorbed.
 Keep the heat on low with the lid on (except to stir) and the pasta should be perfectly cooked after about 15 minutes.

-If it still seems a bit too al dente for your liking, add in another ½-1 cup of WARM broth to the pot and continue to cook until the pasta is at your desired consistency.
+If it still seems a bit too al dente for your liking, add in another 1/2 cup of WARM broth to the pot and continue to cook until the pasta is at your desired consistency.
+If it’s not thick enough but the pasta is done, just whisk in another tablespoon of flour.

 Side angle of the final vegetarian mushroom stroganoff with rotini pasta.